judsonlmoore/judsonlmoore.com/_posts/product-management/2020-03-14-ultimate-reading-list-for-product-managers.md

 ## Other

-Some other random resources for product managers.
+Here are some other random resources for product managers.

 {% for item in site.data.ultimate-reading-list-for-product-managers.other %}
 <p><a href="{{ item.url }}" target="_blank">{{ item.title }}</a> - {{ item.review }}</p>